American Airlines Flight 11: Portland, Maine

 Mohamed Atta, the ringleader of the attacks, and fellow hijacker Abdulaziz al-Omari arrived at Portland International Jetport in Maine at 05:41 Eastern Daylight Time on September 11, 2001.
+At the Portland ticket counter, Mike Tuohey asked the hijackers for their driver's licenses; Atta "threw his on the counter" while al-Omari simply held his under his chin and smiled.
+Tuohey became suspicious of Atta's demeanor and considered that he might be a terrorist, but let it go out of concern that he was racially profiling Atta.

-At the Portland ticket counter, Atta asked ticket agent Mike Tuohey for his boarding pass for Flight 11.
-When Tuohey told Atta he would have to check in a second time when he reached Logan, Atta appeared on the verge of anger, telling Tuohey that he had been assured he would have "one-step check-in."
-Becoming concerned he was racially profiling Atta, Tuohey, although uneasy with Atta's anger, simply told him that he would better hurry if he did not want to miss the flight.
-Although Atta still looked cross, he and al-Omari left the ticket counter for the Portland airport's security checkpoint.
+Although Tuohey had the discretion to issue the hijackers their boarding passes for Flight 11, he declined and told the men they would have to check in again for the flight in Boston.
+In response, Atta appeared on the verge of anger and told Tuohey that he had been assured "one-step check-in", but to defuse the situation, Tuohey told Atta that he better hurry to the gate or else he would miss the flight.
+Although Atta still looked visibly annoyed, he and al-Omari left the ticket counter for the Portland airport's security checkpoint.

 They boarded Colgan Air Flight 5930, which was scheduled to depart at 06:00 and fly to Boston.
 Both hijackers had first class tickets with a connecting flight to Los Angeles; Atta checked in two bags, a green Travel Gear bag and a black Travelpro bag, while al-Omari checked in none.
 When they checked in, the Computer-Assisted Passenger Prescreening System (CAPPS) selected Atta for extra luggage scrutiny, but he boarded without incident.

 The flight from Portland departed on time and arrived in Boston at 06:45.
 Three other hijackers, Waleed al-Shehri, Wail al-Shehri, and Satam al-Suqami, arrived at Logan Airport at the same time, having left their rental car in the airport parking facility.
 At 06:52, Marwan al-Shehhi, the hijacker pilot of United Airlines Flight 175, made a call from a pay phone in Logan Airport to Atta's cell phone.
 This call was apparently to confirm that the attacks were ready to begin.